 A balanced diet is just meat, bone, and organ

 While it is true that meat, bone, and organ can be a balanced diet, this can be misleading, and even potentially dangerous, if it is not elaborated on.
 For instance, a diet of meat, bone, and organ that is comprised solely of chicken will not be a balanced diet.
 Meat, bone, and organ is the backbone of prey model feeding, but it is not the only requirement.

 A balanced prey model diet requires as much variety as possible in order to provide adequate nutrients.
 Red meat is also very important, and should ideally be the majority of the diet.
 A diet that contains at least 3-4 different protein sources should be the absolute minimum.
 Fish oil is also important in order to make up for the low levels of omega-3s in conventionally farmed meat (vs. wild game).

 If you are worried that you aren’t providing enough variety or balance, supplements might be in order.
-Multivitamin supplements, such as Canine Complete, Nupro, or B-Naturals Daily Blend can be added to a diet in order to insure the diet is not lacking.
 However, don’t use supplements as an excuse to start slacking with the diet as a whole.
-The diet should still contain correct percentages of meat, bone, and organ, and as much variety as you can possibly provide.
+The diet should still contain correct percentages of meat, bone, and organ, and variety.
 Adding a multivitamin to a diet still doesn’t mean that the diet will be automatically balanced regardless of what else the diet consists of.